Deadly-Pigg/console-battleship/README.md

 ## TODO:
 ### Make and setup board
 - Make board more legible and user-friendly
-- Possible customisable board size and ship count/type?
+- Implement file reading for customisable board
 ### Play and complete game
 - ?
 ### Make a bot to automatically play against the player
 - Make algorithm strategically place ships down (or make sure they aren't in contact): Low priority
+    - Maybe increase in priority since at higher ship counts, the bot may be unable to place ships down.
+But damn, this'll be a real pain to code in since I'm certain it'll require so much math.
 ### Misc
 - Stop spam from console (or make it look better)
 - Optimisations